The Year of Spectacular Men: Plot

 Izzy goes out to see Logan's band when they return in December, coming face to face with Aaron, who's been invited to the gig.
 She goes off with Logan, who tells her he's back with his ex.
 Upset, she leaves and is followed out by Aaron and they argue.

 The girls meet their mom for Christmas in Lake Tahoe – it's the first time Sabrina is meeting Amythyst, as she is blindly loyal to their dead dad's memory.
 Izzy meets a ski patroller, Mikey, and she convinces her sister and Sebastian, who are fighting over the tabloids' insinuations of her and Ephron, to go with her to meet Mikey for a drink.
 Deb and Amythist are already in the tavern when they arrive.
 Soon Deb has to leave so Sabrina, still upset with Sebastian, goes with her.
 Izzy goes home with Mikey, spending the whole night chatting, while Sebastian is left with Amythyst.
 The next morning, both Deb and Sabrina's relationships are over.

 Izzy accompanies Sabrina on a film shoot in San Francisco as her assistant.
-Izzy chats with the film's director, Charlie, and lets him in on a secret that she and her mom are keeping from Sabrina.
+Izzy chats with the film's director, Charlie, and lets him in on a secret she and her mom keep from Sabrina.
 Over the next few months, Sebastian keeps sending Sabrina flowers, which she throws away.
 Izzy gets closer to Charlie, but when they're finally alone, she finds the painfully shy young director is so introverted he has never been completely intimate with anyone.

 Sabrina finally gets a card with the flowers, convincing her to take Sebastian back.
 The sisters return to LA, with Izzy's gap year completed and a calm sense of optimism.